chb/indivo_server/doc/sphinx/source/api-reference.rst

    ADD A DESCRIPTION OF THE CALL HERE

    :shortname: simple_clinical_notes_list
-   :accesscontrol: A user app with access to the carenet or the entire carenet's record, or an account in the carenet or in control of the record.
+   :accesscontrol: A user app with access to the record, or a principal in full control of the record
    :parameter RECORD_ID: The id string associated with the Indivo record